bilowik/sss-rs/README.md

 		  usage when using the raw_share API.

 	- Works on single bytes of data, meaning the Prime must be greater than 255.
 In the future this may change to allow working on N bytes of data at a time to improve performance.
-The default prime in the Sharer API is a large 32-bit prime, which would need to change if to allow 32-bit processing.

 Not intended to be used in production code.